 Note the latitude and longitude.

 If you’re traveling to the next town, this isn’t so important.
-But if you are sailing, flying, or touring long distances, this might be useful.
+But if you are hikinhsailing, flying, or touring long distances, this might be useful.

 - The latitude refers to the distance in degrees north or south of the equator.